ssl-hep/ml_front/README.md

  Variable | Meaning | Example value
 ----|----|----
- SITENAME | address where the front end will be accessible from  | ml.maniac.uchicago.edu NAMESPACE | k8s namespace where all of pods and services will run | maniac-ml TITLE | Will be shown in web browser title bar
+ EVENT | This will be used in mails, kibana dashboards | codas2019 SITENAME | address where the front end will be accessible from  | ml.maniac.uchicago.edu STATIC_PATH | directory containing static site customizations | ml-usatlas-org, NAMESPACE | k8s namespace where all of pods and services will run | maniac-ml TITLE | Will be shown in web browser title bar
  SSL | Are JupyterLabs served on https? | false